 Demonstrated experience working effectively in collaborative environments involving diverse interests.

 Ability to lead, or otherwise assist, a multi-stakeholder group in reaching consensus

-Basic knowledge of DNS systems and the industry structure (registries, registrars, registrants).
-The goal is not to find technical DNS experts, but a basic understanding of the DNS is needed to effectively function on the Council.
-For example selectees should understand something along the lines of "do you know what happens in the DNS when you send an email, or access a webpage".
+Basic knowledge of DNS systems and industry structure (registries, registrars, registrants).
+The goal is not to find technical DNS experts, but a basic understanding of the DNS is needed to function effectively on the Council.
+For example, selectees should understand the high level answer to the following question: "Do you know what happens in the DNS when you send an email, or access a webpage?".
 This requires an understanding of the general process of name resolution without requiring precise technical knowledge.

 Variable Criteria that are useful to the GNSO: